-Barcelona vs Juventus
+Barcelona vs Juventus by Isaiah

 Barcelona didn't start in the season in the best possible way, as the team got outplayed in two matches from their biggest rivals from Real Madrid as the side suffered two defeats and an overall 5:1 loss on aggregate score.
 However, their LaLiga campaign started well, firstly with victories over Betis and Alaves, both times with 2:0 result, while the team continued domination with a 5:0 victory at home over Espanyol in a local derby last weekend.

 It was decent preparation for the start of Champions League, as the team now stands first at the table with maximum nine points out of three rounds together with Real Sociedad, but being one of two teams in LaLiga which is yet to concede, more important, they are already four points ahead of their biggest rival in the title race.
 Messi looked in-form by scoring first three goals for Barcelona, while Pique and Suarez scored too in last five minutes of the match for more than deserved victory.

 Home team should be set in 4-3-3 formation with Messi, Suarez and Dembele in attack, with the last one being set to make his debut here.
 Rafinha is long term absentee for Barca, while midfielders Arda Turan and Sergi Roberto shouldn't play too.
 No major changes are expected in their starting eleven.

 Juventus, on the other side, similar to Barcelona, has lost the Super Cup clash losing out to Lazio 2:3 in the middle of August (with quite unlucky was as they conceded the third goal in third minute of additional time), but has improved since then when the regular part of the season started with Serie A. Victories came over Cagliari at home 3:0, but also against Genoa on the road 2:4, despite being back 2:0 in the scoreline already in seventh minute.